Thames and Severn Canal: Operation

 Until the summit level was completed, little thought seems to have been given to water supply.
-It was assumed that the River Frome, to the west of the tunnel, the River Churn which flowed through Cirencester, and the River Coln, together with springs at Boxwell and a well near the source of the River Thames at Thames Head, would be sufficient.
-The original horse pump at Thames Head was replaced by a windmill, but Clowes discovered that he could not stop the summit pound from leaking.
+It was assumed that the River Frome, to the west of the tunnel, the River Churn which flows through Cirencester, and the River Coln, together with springs at Boxwell and a well near the source of the River Thames at Thames Head, would be sufficient.
+The original horse pump at Thames Head was replaced by a windmill, but Clowes found that he could not stop the summit pound from leaking.
 The flow on the River Churn was 1.7 e6impgal/day, whereas the calculated flow at the start of the project had been more than ten times this value.
 The summit level was losing around 1.1 e6impgal/day, largely because the underlying rock was porous limestone, and it was estimated that around half of the daily requirement could actually be supplied.
 The wells at Thames Head were extended and a Boulton & Watt steam engine was installed in 1792 to pump the water into the canal.
 An extra, shallow lock was built at Boxwell, which allowed the level of the canal to be dropped beyond it, and more water to be taken from Boxwell springs.
 The new arrangements were adequate, although some of the reason was the failure of traffic to develop to the levels anticipated.